vividfax/vividfax.github.io/_projects/two-point-hospital.md

 <div class="indent">

 Having grown up with Theme Hospital as one of the few PC games I owned, I was super excited to play Two Point Hospital but found their UI to be a sticking point, not just aesthetically but also with the amount of information on the screen and the way it’s laid out.
-I decided to have a go at redesigning the UI for hiring staff in the game.
+I decided to have a go in Figma at redesigning the UI for hiring staff in the game.

 </div><br>